Scope and boundaries

 CapyraWorks is most useful when the organization has repository-visible infrastructure or platform evidence, but needs a clearer way to turn that material into review questions, ownership conversations, and next-step decisions.

-If the question requires runtime proof, formal assurance, legal determination, or certification-level evidence, another process is needed.
+If the question requires runtime proof, an audit or assurance conclusion, legal determination, or certification-level evidence, another process is needed.

 Client ownership